 Measure these changes and declare success if variant group (B) outperforms its forecast while original group does not.

-We can look to modify certain "tags" and compare the see the %share on those particular tags between the old and new model.
+We can look to modify certain "tags" and compare to see the %share on those particular tags between the old and new model.

 Additional data needed to compare the models: